 Captain Leonard A. Waldrop

-Captain Leonard A. Waldrop fought at the Battle of Olustee as the Captain of Company D, 19th Georgia Infantry.
+Captain Leonard A. Waldrop fought at the Battle of Olustee while commanding Company D, 19th Georgia Infantry.

-Leonard A. Waldrop was born in Chattooga County, Georgia in 1839.
-He lived in Cleveland County, Arkansas beginning in 1869, where it was said "...the confidence which the people have in him is therefore intelligently placed, for they have had every opportunity to judge of his character and qualifications."
+In 1839, Leonard A. Waldrop was born in Chattooga County, Georgia.
+After the war, beginning in 1869, he lived in Cleveland County, Arkansas, where it was said "...the confidence which the people have in him is therefore intelligently placed, for they have had every opportunity to judge of his character and qualifications."

-His parents, Hiram G. and Nellie (Pitts) Waldrop, were both natives of South Carolina, the father born in 1805 and the mother about 1810.
-They were wedded in their native State, and in 1837 moved to Georgia, where Mrs. Waldrop died about 1849.
+His parents, Hiram G. and Nellie (Pitts) Waldrop, were both natives of South Carolina.
+His father was born in 1805 and mother about 1810.
+In 1837, they moved to Georgia, where Mrs. Waldrop died about 1849.
 Mr. Waldrop was married twice afterward, and about 1867 came to Calhoun County, Arkansas, where his last wife died.
 He then came to Cleveland County and resided with his son, Leonard A., until his death, which occurred in 1876.
-He served a short time in the Confederate army, and was a well-to-do farmer until after the war.
-The paternal grandfather, Golden Waldrop, was of Irish descent, and died in South Carolina.
-The maternal grandfather, Asa Pitta, who went from South Carolina to Georgia, where he died, was a successful agriculturist.
+The elder Waldrop served a short time in the Confederate army, and was a well-to-do farmer after the war.

-In 1861 Mr. Waldrop enlisted in Company D, Nineteenth Georgia Infantry, was in the Virginia army, and held nearly all the offices.
-In 1863 he was made captain, which position he held until the close of the war.
-He was in nearly every leading engagement in which the Virginia army took part, was also sent South and assisted in the siege of Charleston, South Carolina, and Ocean Pond, Florida.
+In 1861, Waldrop enlisted in Company D, Nineteenth Georgia Infantry, was in the Army of Northern Virginia, and held nearly all ranks.
+In 1863, he was promotoed to captain, a position he held until the close of the war.
+He was in nearly every leading engagement in which the army took part.
+His unit was then sent South and assisted in the siege of Charleston, South Carolina, and Ocean Pond, Florida.
 He was in Stonewall Jackson's command until after the death of that general.
-After the second Mantissas fight he was left sick, was captured, but after a few days succeeded in making his escape and joined his command.
+After Second Manassas he was left sick, was captured, but after a few days succeeded in making his escape and joined his command.
 He was wounded five or six times during the war, and at the time of the surrender was in Georgia.

-After the surrender he went home, and in 1869 came to what is now Cleveland County, Arkansas, settled near New Edinburg, where he had a good farm of 200 acres, with sixty-five acres under cultivation.
-He settled and improved three farms near there.
+After the surrender, he went home, and in 1869 came to what is now Cleveland County, Arkansas, settled near New Edinburg, where he had a good farm of 200 acres, with sixty-five acres under cultivation.
+He also settled and improved three farms near there.
 He served a short time as justice of the peace, and in 1886 was elected sheriff and collector of Cleveland County, and re-elected in 1888 by a largely increased majority.
-During Mr. Waldrop's administration occurred the only capital conviction and execution in the history of the county that of Hugh Blackman, for murder, in 1888.
-In politics he is a Democrat, but was formerly a Whig, and his first presidential vote was cast for President Fillmore in 1856, when but seventeen years of age.
+In politics he was a Democrat, but was formerly a Whig, and his first presidential vote was cast for President Fillmore in 1856, when but seventeen years of age.
 He was a member of the Masonic fraternity, a charter member of Kingsland Lodge, organized by Mr. Waldrop and a few others, and was also a member of Kingsland Chapter, filling the second office in the Chapter, and is junior warden in Blue Lode.

 The image is courtesy of Harry Short (VBFred@aol.com) of Van Buren, Arkansas, the great grand nephew of Leonard Waldrop.
 The information is adapted from Goodspeed's Biographies.